sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

 ### folder_process_status
 Record the process status of subdirectories that containing DICOM files, with the following columns.
 - name: name of the subdirectory
-- process: process status (eg: empty folder, some files corrupted). see `FOLDER_STATUS` in `config.py` for more details of the categories.
+- process: process status (eg: empty folder, partially corrupted). see `FOLDER_STATUS` in `config.py` for more details of the categories.
-Please note that each folder can contain multiple process status, eg: a folder can have corrupted files and files with PHI on image.
+Please note that each folder can contain multiple process status, eg: a folder can have both corrupted files and files with PHI on image.

 ### folder_process_status_lookup